-A bicornuate womb is heart-shaped.
+A bicornuate womb has a deep indentation at the top.
 Women with a bicornuate womb have no extra difficulties with conception or in early pregnancy, but there is a slightly higher risk of miscarriage and preterm birth.
-It can also affect the way the baby lies in later pregnancy so a caesarean birth might be recommended.
+It can also affect the baby’s position later in the pregnancy so a c-section (caesarean) might be recommended.

-Having a unicornuate womb is rare.
-It means your womb is half the size of a normal womb because one side failed to develop.
-There is an increased risk of ectopic pregnancy, late miscarriage or preterm birth.
-The baby may lie in an awkward position in later pregnancy so a caesarean birth might be recommended.
-Women with a unicornate womb can often conceive, although it is also true to say that the prevalence of unicornuate uterus is higher in women who are infertile.
+Having a unicornate womb is rare.
+It means your womb is half the size of a normal womb because one side didn’t develop.
+There is an increased risk of ectopic pregnancy (an abnormal pregnancy that implants and develops outside the womb), late miscarriage or preterm birth.
+The baby may lie in an awkward position in later pregnancy so a c-section (caesarean) might be recommended.
+Women who have unicornate wombs can conceive, although unicornuate wombs are more common in women who are infertile.